CSCfi/csc-user-guide/docs/apps/vasp.md

 [VASP](https://www.vasp.at/) is an ab initio DFT program for computing electronic structures of up to few hundreds of atoms.

-This page briefly describes how to use VASP on puhti.csc.fi.
-Usage on mahti is very similar.
+This page briefly describes how to use VASP on mahti.csc.fi.
+Usage on puhti.csc.fi is very similar.
 That said, VASP is a program which usage requires some experience.
 It is advised that new VASP users start out with a supervisor or an experienced colleague.

 ## Available

-See available VASP versions in puhti.csc.fi with command
+See available VASP versions in mahti.csc.fi with command

 ```console
 module avail vasp